ProGamerGov/Neural-Tile/README.md

 * To continue with already processed tiles, place the original tiles into the `Neural-Style/output/<Image_Name>/` directory.
 Place the previvously styled tiles into the `Neural-Style/output/<Image_Name>/tiles/` directory.
 Note that it if you are using tiles that you ran through Neural-Style in a previous session, make sure you are using the Neural-Style parameters for both sessions.

-If you are using multires and want the tiled image to look similar to your original styled image:
+If you are using multires or the normal single step process and want the tiled image to look similar to your original styled image:

 * The style scale value that results in zero style change, is the square root of the number of tiles the image was divided into.